Wandering Cauliflowers: Behaviour of on a disc

 The cosine power series gives for $n \geq 1$ and all $z$

-For $a > 0 $, $H_a = 1/\disc{\tfrac{1}{2a},\tfrac{1}{2a}}$. \end{remarks*} We now follow Fatou's approach to analysing the dynamical behaviour of iterates near a parabolic fixed point and examine the behaviour of the function $w_n$ on a suitable half-plane. \begin{lemma} For $n \geq 1$ and $t \in H_{3n\pi}$ the following inequalities holds
+For $a > 0 $, $H_a = 1/\disc{\tfrac{1}{2a},\tfrac{1}{2a}}$. \end{remark} We now follow Fatou's approach to analysing the dynamical behaviour of iterates near a parabolic fixed point and examine the behaviour of the function $w_n$ on a suitable half-plane. \begin{lemma} For $n \geq 1$ and $t \in H_{3n\pi}$ the following inequalities hold

-and if $a \geq 3n\pi$, $w_n(H_a) \subset H_{a+\frac{2}{3}n\pi}$. \end{lemma} \begin{proof} From Definition \ref{D:DISC define C_n, T, h_n and psi_m,n, w_n and H_a} and the power series \eqref{E:DISC: power series for h_n} we obtain for non-zero $t$
+and if $a \geq 3n\pi$, $w_n(H_a) \subset H_{a+\frac{9}{20}n\pi}$. \end{lemma} \begin{proof} From Definition \ref{D:DISC define C_n, T, h_n and psi_m,n, w_n and H_a} and the power series \eqref{E:DISC: power series for h_n} we obtain for non-zero $t$

 Let $\displaystyle s = n\pi + \frac{1}{2! t} - \frac{2n\pi}{4!t^2} - \frac{1}{4!t^3} + \frac{2n\pi}{6!t^4} + \frac{1}{6!t^5} - \cdots $, so that $\displaystyle w_n(t) = \frac{t}{1-\frac{s}{t}} $.

 We show $\abs{\frac{s}{t}} < 1$.
 For $n\geq1$ and $a\geq 3n\pi$, if $t\in H_a$ then $\abs t \geq \Re t > 3n\pi \geq 9$, and